Updated on 30-06-2020

 Slowly get back to the normal position.
 Make sure your feet are close to each other.

 Don’t hurt yourself by trying to stretch too much.

-Relaxes the body muscles and gives strength to spinal chord.
+Relaxes the body muscles and gives strength to the spinal chord.

 Cures acidity, constipation and any other stomach related problems